Loopring/protocols/packages/loopring_v3/circuit/statements.md

 ## Transfer statement

-A valid instance of an Transfer statement assures that given an input of:
+A valid instance of a Transfer statement assures that given an input of:

 - from: DynamicVariableGadget
 - to: DynamicVariableGadget